APerelet/UTESpac/README.md

 - Parallel running 'option': scroll to ~line 207 and comment / uncomment parfor or for
 - Most of the time parallel works, but error messages become unreadable so run in serial if getting error messages for debug purposes
 - Structure Parameter calculation now works without specific pressure measurement or if no IRGA
+- Fixed year>=2020 error
+- Fixed file loading issue if loading only 1 day --THIS MAY BREAK OTHER FILE LOADING--

 #### 5.1
 - Allow user input of file format so files other than default cardConvert will work